cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CODIP-EN.md

 The processes for carrying out the project are:
 * Agile Scrum method
-* Continuous Cloud Deployment
+* Continuous deployment on the cloud

 # Technical characteristics

 The solution key points are as follows:
-* Algorithmic blocks of the chain cut into dockerized micro-services
+* Algorithmic blocks of the chain divided into Dockerized micro-services
 *     Service layer in Python
-*     Binding C++ for algo processing binaries
+*     C++ Binding for algo processing binaries
 * Data exchange via S3 storage
 * Service orchestration with Zeebe
 * Strong scalability via cloud deployment